 Our institution is rooted in tradition while looking forward to growing in new and exciting ways.
 Saint Louis University Hospital’s partnership with SSM (Sisters of St. Mary) has helped to create more diversity in patient care and in teaching experiences for our students and residents and has us excited about the construction of the new SSM Health St. Louis University Hospital, due to be finished in the fall of 2020.
 We are also extremely excited to continue our partnerships with Saint Louis John Cochran VA Medical Center and SSM Health Cardinal Glennon Children’s Hospital.

 As a graduate of Saint Louis University School of Medicine in 1997 and completing a fellowship in Child Neurology at Saint Louis University in 2007, I know first-hand of the amazing faculty, students, residents and staff we have in the Department of Neurology.
 Our department is dedicated to our patients, students, and residents.
 We strive to provide the best care possible for our patients while committing to teaching our students and residents so they will become experts in the field of neurology.
 We have extensive research ongoing in most subspecialty fields of neurology.
 Our graduates have been consistently successful in procuring competitive subspecialty fellowship positions, academic appointments at noteworthy institutions throughout the country and job offers for many private practice positions.
 Without question, we will have you prepared for the next phase of your career.
-I am looking forward to all that we will accomplish in the future and I encourage you to peruse our website for further information about our department.
+We are excited to hear from you!

 Sean Goretzke, M.D.